andersy005/self-driving-car-nd/Project4-Advanced-Lane-Lines/Advanced_Lane.md

 | Hue | (50, 100) | (50, 100) | (125, 175) | (125, 175) | (130, 175) |
 | Saturation | (88, 190) | (88, 250) | (20, 100) | (20, 100) | (20, 80) |

 Additional filter combinations may be defined later.
 The **RoadManager** module currently uses the following logic to decide which filter combination to apply to the image.
-We will discuss more about the **RoadManager** in sections 3.2.5, Lane Line Identification and 3.2.6, Lane Line Measurements.
+We will discuss more about the **RoadManager** in sections 2.2.5, Lane Line Identification and 2.2.6, Lane Line Measurements.

 ```
         # detected cloudy condition!
-        if self.curImgFtr.skyText == 'Sky Condition: cloudy' and self.curFrame == 0:
+        if self.currentImgFtr.skyText == 'Sky Condition: cloudy' and self.currentFrame == 0:
            self.cloudyMode = True

         # choose a default filter based on weather condition
         # NOTE: line class can update filter based on what it wants too
         # (different for each lane line).
         if self.cloudyMode:
-            self.curImgFtr.applyFilter3()
+            self.currentImgFtr.applyFilter3()
             self.maskDelta = 20
             self.leftLane.setMaskDelta(self.maskDelta)
             self.rightLane.setMaskDelta(self.maskDelta)
-        elif  self.curImgFtr.skyText == 'Sky Condition: clear' or \
+        elif  self.currentImgFtr.skyText == 'Sky Condition: clear' or \
-              self.curImgFtr.skyText == 'Sky Condition: tree shaded':
+              self.currentImgFtr.skyText == 'Sky Condition: tree shaded':
-            self.curImgFtr.applyFilter2()
+            self.currentImgFtr.applyFilter2()
-        elif self.curFrame < 2:
+        elif self.currentFrame < 2:
-            self.curImgFtr.applyFilter4()
+            self.currentImgFtr.applyFilter4()
         else:
-            self.curImgFtr.applyFilter5()
+            self.currentImgFtr.applyFilter5()
 ```

-And as explained earlier, we had some versioning issues with the Jupyter notebook and that was abandoned, but wanted to show what was working up to that point.
-In the newer CLI implementation  of the software pipeline, you may generate a diagnostic screen of the image filters using the following syntax:
+ In the CLI implementation  of the software pipeline, you may generate a diagnostic screen of the image filters using the following syntax:

 ```
-python P4pipeline.py --diag=1 <inputfile> <outputfile>
+python advanced_lane_pipeline.py --diag=1 <inputfile> <outputfile>
 ```

 The following sample run:

 ```
-python P4pipeline.py --diag=1 test_images/test1.jpg output_images/test1diag1.jpg
+python advanced_lane_pipelin.py --diag=1 test_images/test1.jpg output_images/test1diag1.jpg
 ```

 Produces this output:

 ![Test1 Diag 2 Output](./output_images/test1diag1.jpg)

-##### 3.2.3.9 Horizon Line Detection
+##### 2.2.3.9 Horizon Line Detection

-You may have noticed that there is a curious yellow line running across the right bottom panel of the test1diag1.jpg diagnostic screen, and ask what that is.
+You may have noticed that there is a currentIous yellow line running across the right bottom panel of the test1diag1.jpg diagnostic screen, and ask what that is.
 This is our attempt at detecting the road horizon in the image as part of the **ImageFilter** class.
 It uses the **Sobel XY** (Magnitude) as a threshold for locating the horizon using this algorithm:

 ```
 # function to detect the horizon using the Sobel magnitude operation